MilesCranmer/playwright-mcp/README.md

 - **browser_tab_new**
   - Title: Open a new tab
-  - Description: Open a new tab
+  - Description: Open a new tab.
+By default shows only interactive elements.
   - Parameters:
     - `url` (string, optional): The URL to navigate to in the new tab.
 If not provided, the new tab will be blank.
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 <!-- NOTE: This has been generated via update-readme.js -->

 - **browser_tab_select**
   - Title: Select a tab
-  - Description: Select a tab by index
+  - Description: Select a tab by index.
+By default shows only interactive elements.
   - Parameters:
     - `index` (number): The index of the tab to select
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 </details>